shimenghuang/KernelBiome/README.md

 ## The KernelBiome Package

-For a complete example of the usage, see `kernelbiome_illustration.py`
+For a complete usage example, see `kernelbiome_illustration.py`

 ## Reproducible Code